Super League 2020: Wakefield Trinity's Tom Johnstone still finding his way

 "Lee Kershaw is physically a freak, but there are certain aspects of his game where it's all full-on and he needs to sit back sometimes and just realise what's happening.
 I've been trying to work on that with him and he's been class.

-"I came back into training and from what I've seen from him I'm really excited to see how he goes this year because I feel like he's learnt a lot."
+"I came back into training and from what I've seen from him I'm really excited to see how he goes this year because I feel like he's learned a lot."

 It has not been all plain sailing for Johnstone since returning to pre-season training, with him suffering shin splints early on as he tried to get back up to speed after not playing since the middle of March last year.